dave2k77/LRDBenchmark/docs/installation.rst

 Basic Installation
 -----------------

-Install LRDBenchmark from PyPI:
+Install lrdbenchmark from PyPI:

 .. code-block:: bash

    pip install lrdbenchmark

-This will install LRDBenchmark with all required dependencies.
+This will install lrdbenchmark with all required dependencies including enhanced ML and neural network estimators.

 Installation with Optional Dependencies
 -------------------------------------